The go-to architecture

 This page walks through the architecture Stario pairs with Datastar when you build live, hypermedia-heavy UIs—CQRS-shaped HTTP, a long-lived SSE subscription, actions that often return quickly while work finishes in the background, a small Relay for in-process fan-out, and signals as a thin client-side mirror—not a second source of truth.
 Not every Stario app needs Datastar; for values and escape hatches, see The Stario way.
 Read this page top to bottom once; later sections build on earlier ones.

 Datastar is the browser runtime: declarative data-* attributes, signals, fetches, and applying HTML patches from the server.
-The stario.datastar package is the Python side—helpers for attributes, read_signals, and SSE framing (Datastar).
+The stario.datastar package is the Python side—data, at, read_signals, and SSE (Datastar).
 It is not a second server; it pairs HTML you render in Python with Datastar in the tab.

 CQRS (Command Query Responsibility Segregation) names a simple split: commands change system state; queries read state and answer “what should we show now?”
 The two are intentionally different operations—different validation, different scaling, different failure modes.